pifroggi/vs_align/README.md

 > - If one clip is black & white and the other is in color, make them both black & white.

 > [!TIP]
 > __Clips with Different Framerates:__ Keep in mind if clip's framerate is lower than ref's, a perfectly matching frame may not always exist in clip.
-In such cases you *could* warp the closest match into the correct position with `vs_align.spatial()`, or use a fallback clip.
+If the closest match is not close enough, you *could* warp it into the correct position with `vs_align.spatial()`, use a fallback with interpolated frames, or use ref as fallback.
 This is not an issue if clip's framerate is equal or higher than ref's.

 <br />